openelections/dashboard/dashboard/docs/admin.md

 ### Using the Data Hub Admin

-If you haven’t already received login credentials for the data admin, you should contact the OpenElections team.
+If you haven’t already received login credentials for the data admin, you should contact the OpenElections team at openelections@gmail.com.

 The Data Hub includes several forms for data entry.
 The primary interface is the States section, which you can click to navigate to the data entry page for your state.